Kingxukai/linux/Documentation/fb/modedb.rst

     tridentfb	- Trident (Cyber)blade chipset frame buffer vt8623fb	- VIA 8623 frame buffer

-BTW, only a few fb drivers use this at the moment.
+BTW, only a few fb drivers use this at the woke moment.
 Others are to follow (feel free to send patches).
 The DRM drivers also support this.